AleeAlette1/NEOs_Project/README.md

 ## Questions We Would Like to Answer:

-1. Is there going to be a space object that has the potential to hit our planet?
+1. How many close approach objects will we have in the next decade?
-2. What is the probability that these objects will be hazardous?
+2. Can we predict potentially hazardous objects in the future?
-3. What is the name of the NEO(s) that are potentially hazardous?
+3. Which NEOs are the most potentially hazardous?

 ## Outline of the Project:
 -